Remove Bundler from StdLib

 Updated by vo.x (Vit Ondruch) about 1 year ago

 I am afraid that my issues won't be addressed as long as independent Bundler is not discontinued and this have not happened for past 10 years.
 If this was just announced, the two copies of Molinillo could be merged into one for start.
 The repositories could be rearranged to have more sense.
 The backward compatibility and extensions

 lib/bundler/rubygems_*.rb could be probably removed or slimmed down.
 But nothing like that is planned.
 I just hear rumors about Bundler 2.x and Bundler 3.x, which will necessarily keep carrying all these issues.

-Updated by colby (Colby Swandale) 8 months ago
+Updated by colby (Colby Swandale) about 1 year ago

 vo.x (Vit Ondruch) wrote:

 please consider removal of Bundler from StdLib unless upstream demonstrates it can maintain it properly.

 Hi, Bundler core team dev here.

 What does this even mean?
 We have been maintaining Bundler "properly", It's almost a 10 year project that has had to deal with lots of issues from the RubyGems/Ruby project over the years.
 I suggest you rethink/rescind your snide comment.